The Importance of Accurate AC Sizing

 A home’s size is the starting point in determining a household’s cooling needs.
 Determining factors include home style, square footage, ceiling height, number of rooms, and layout.
 For example, the cooling needs of a 1,500 square foot ranch style home can be significantly different than an open-space-concept home of the same size.

 A home in Texas will have different cooling needs than a home in Vermont, even if they’re identical.
 But similar homes in the same town may have different needs as well.
 Is your home surrounded by trees or does it lack protection from the sun’s rays?

 Windows make a home feel light and bright, but depending on the type, number, size, and location, they can also be a source of energy loss.
 Single-pane windows are less energy-efficient and thus require more tonnage from a central air system.
 As energy-efficient as double and triple-pane windows are, a home filled with large picture or Palladian windows will have different cooling needs than one with smaller sized windows.

 Insulation plays a key role in keeping a home warm in the winter and cool in the summer.
 Building codes have minimum insulation requirements but older homes constructed before those codes went into effect often lack proper insulation.
 No matter the age of your home, make sure your attic has adequate insulation and seal or caulk drafty windows and doors to prevent summer heat from penetrating your home and cool air from escaping.

-It all comes down to this: to get the most for your investment in enhanced indoor comfort, you need the whole package: a highly skilled contractor like Relief Heating & Cooling who is experienced in proper sizing, precision installation, and ongoing system maintenance.
+It all comes down to this: to get the most for your investment in enhanced indoor comfort, you need the whole package: a highly skilled contractor like Relief Heating and Cooling, LLC who is experienced in proper sizing, precision installation, and ongoing system maintenance.
 And, of course, you need a high-quality AC system as the centerpiece.
-Contact us today and ask for a free in-home cooling analysis and free new system proposal.
+Contact us today and ask for a free in-home cooling analysis and a free new system proposal.